joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-20_haskell-kata-game-of-life.md

 is more general and uses type classes.
 The type shown above, however, is a valid specialization of the general type, suiting our usage.
 You can see that `char` takes a character and gives us a **Parser that recognizes** that character.
-However, we want `dead` to be of type `Parser Bool`, that is, a parser that returns a boolean; so we need a function that converts `Parser Char` to `Parser Bool`...
+However, we want `dead` to be of type `Parser Bool`, that is, a parser that returns a boolean;
+so we need a function that converts `Parser Char` to `Parser Bool`...
 And that's the point where [fmap][8] comes to help us!

 You can see that not only the name, but also the type of `fmap` is very similar to that of `map`.
 In fact, `fmap` is a generalization of `map`: while `map` works only over lists, `fmap` works over any container.
 Well, then `fmap` is applicable to our situation, that's because anything of type `Parser a` is a monad, and any monad is a container (_the fancy word for container is ["Functor"][9]_).
-The last interesting detail is the function that we map over (char '.') and (char 'O'):
+The last interesting detail is the function that we map over (`char '.'`) and (`char 'O'`):
-The usage of `const` means that **we don't care about what the Parser returns**, as long as it succeeds, we return either a True or a False.
+The usage of `const` means that **we don't care about what the Parser returns**: as long as it succeeds, we return either a True or a False.

-The remaining parser code is even simpler; the top-level function in the parser module (`parseBoardFromFile`) is the only one that still deserves some commentary:
+The remaining parser code is even simpler;
+the top-level function in the parser module (`parseBoardFromFile`) is the only one that still deserves some commentary:

 <script src="http://gist-it.appspot.com/github/joaopizani/katas/blob/blog-05-2012/GlossGameOfLife/Parser.hs?footer=0&slice=15:"></script>

 This function takes a file name as input (`FilePath` is just a synonym for `String`) and performs some IO actions (reading the file and parsing its contents).
 As a result of these actions, it returns a matrix of booleans (that is, our `Board` \o/).
 The function [parseFromFile][10] comes from Parsec, and it does exactly what its name says, with a return type of `Either ParseError [[Bool]]`.
-Because `result` has this type, we use the [either][11] function in the next line.
+Because `result` has this type, we use the [either][11] function on the next line.
 The `either` function is used whenever you need to **decide what to do based on a value of type Either**.
 In our case, if the result is a correctly parsed matrix, we return it as-is (that's what `id` does for us).
 But if it's an erroneous parse, then we convert the ParseError to a string and terminate the program showing the error message
 (that's what `(error ∘ show)` does for us).

-Enough for parsing now, and on to what really matters: evolving a board one generation.
+Enough od parsing, and on to what really matters: evolving a board one generation.
-We take care of this task in the Evolution module.
+We take care of this task in the `Evolution` module.
 The most important functions of this module are `evolve` and `eval`.
 `eval` is given a position on the board and returns whether the cell in that position should be dead or alive, based on its surroundings.
 `evolve` is given a board and just applies `eval` all over it to create the next-generation board.